Wier-Stewart/dev-replica/README.md

 }

 $wpdb->add_database(array(
-	"host"     => "devdb.wierstewarthosting.com",     // If port is other than 3306, use host:port.
+	"host"     => DB_HOST,     // If port is other than 3306, use host:port.
 	"user"     => DB_USER,
 	"password" => DB_PASSWORD,
 	"name"     => DB_NAME,